Coast Guard Station Pensacola investigating vessel caught on fire

 There were only 8 people aboard the boat when the incident happened but no one was injured.
 All passengers were transferred to another vessel.

 A 45-foot Response Boat-Medium crew from Coast Guard Station Pensacola was launched to assist Orange County Fire Department in the response.
-By 2:49 p.m. the boat was estingwished.
+By 2:49 p.m. the boat was extinguished.

 The cause of the fire is under investigation.